Leonardo8133/JungleDev/README.md

 ### Pre populate the database

 >  For Testing purpose, you can run a command for insert some data in your empty database.

-> Inside the terminal, run the command:
+>  While the servers are running, run the command in terminal:

->  ` docker compose run --rm app sh -c "python manage.py shell < ArticlesApi/utils/pre_populate_database.py" `
+>  ` docker compose exec app sh -c "python manage.py shell < ArticlesApi/utils/pre_populate_database.py"" `.

 >  Once done, you can access the Django Admin with the (username: "admin", password: "admin") credentials.

-> Your database now have some articles and authors records.
+>  Your database now have some articles and authors records automatcally created.